 Finnriver Farm & Cidery, Chimacum

-Finnriver, located on Washington’s Olympic Peninsula, offers more than just a great beverage.
+Finnriver, located on the Olympic Peninsula, offers more than just a great beverage.
 With a food menu, live music, art events, and festivals year-round on an 80-acre farm, a visit to Finnriver is an entertainment experience that tickles all the senses.
 Guests can participate in tastings and tours through the organic fields and the “hall of tanks” to learn how this Washington cider is produced.
 In addition to hard ciders, Finnriver also serves up seasonal hot drinks and non-alcoholic offerings.

 Finnriver uses blends of Washington dessert apples and other produce (habanero peppers, berries, lavender) to create a range of thoughtful products.
 Try Sidra, a Spanish-style dry cider with an acidic tart, or Apple Abbey, a Belgian-style semi-sweet cider with nutty and fruity notes.